cyechow/quicmpisandbox/ReadMe.md

 * The specs of the machine(s) running the application isn't under my control so this has to work regardless of hardware.

 ## TODO
+* Figure out how to make the program wait until all other ranks are done with their Quic connection & streams.
+* Set up the sending of test data
+  * Currently sends but program appears to sometimes exit before the receiver rank can process it.
+  * Need to figure out conversion from char* to uint8_t* and back again.
+Uncertain if something happens with the buffer during the sending process.
 * Figure out a better way to create testing SSL certificates other than adding to repository.
 * Clean up artifacts (.dll & .pem files) on project/solution clean.
 * Centralize the logging s.t. timestamp and rank # are added with each log.